Therapy and Coaching

 Therapy is a talking treatment for many different mental health difficulties such as anxiety, depression and low self-esteem.
 Coaching is more about mindset work and achieving your full potential professionally and spiritually.
 Coaching is not a replacement for therapy.

 As part of your assessment, we will work together to figure out which one is the best approach for you.
+All of the approaches I use are through the lens or perspective of Islamic therapy, but the tools of that therapy may vary depending on the most beneficial approach for you as an individual.

 I have worked with people experiencing wide range of issues such as worry, low mood, high levels of self-criticism and with neurodiverse clients too.
 I use a variety of different evidence based approaches which are explained in brief below.